autokitteh/vscode-extension/README.md

 ## How to Contribute 🤝

-To contribute to AutoKitteh, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+To contribute to autokitteh, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 We appreciate contributions from everyone!
 For more details, check the CONTRIBUTING.md file.